Skip to content

 Data Cleaning Process

 This document outlines the data cleaning process for the FMDData project.
-The process is orchestrated by the scripts/icar-cleaning.jl script, which uses two distinct cleaning pipelines to handle variations in the source data formats.
+The process is orchestrated by the scripts/icar-cleaning.jl script, which uses a unified cleaning pipeline to handle variations in the source data formats.

 Main Workflow: all_cleaning_steps